mssfoobar/docs/docs/40_modules/80_unh/Developer Guide/5_notification template.md

 Unlike email and push notification, we don't need to specify `channel_id` in the request body.
 Use the parameter id of the custom channel with its value in the request body.
-In this example, we will reuse the two parameters we created in the [channel configuration](2_channel%20configuration.md).
+In this example, we will reuse the two parameters we created in the [channel configuration](3_channel%20configuration.md).
 The second parameter id `72148187-eaca-4d8f-95bd-6ef769a2b5ae` is the `recipients` which is multi-value attribute.
-To set its multipunh.qa.agilopshub.comle value, set each item value multiple times as show below.
+To set its multiple value, set each item value multiple times as show below.

 ```json
 {